marvinborner/bruijn/README.md

 representation.
 We use balanced ternary because it’s a great compromise between performance and size (according to \[1\]).

-You don’t have to care about the internal side too much though, if you use the included operations from the standard library.
+You don’t have to care about the internals too much though as long as you use the included operations from the standard library.
 The REPL even tries its best at displaying expressions that look like ternary numbers as decimal numbers in paranthesis next to it.